gianvitodifilippo/DTasks/samples/ApprovalWorkflow/README.md

 This sample demonstrates how DTasks can be used to orchestrate a distributed approval workflow across multiple services.
 In this case, there are two services that interop to manage long-running approval requests that include human interaction.

-- **Approvals**: This service uses DTasks.AspNetCore to define an async endpoint that starts a generic approval workflow.
+- **Approvals** - This service uses DTasks.AspNetCore to define an async endpoint that starts a generic approval workflow.
 The caller defines what kind of approval the workflow handles and gets automatically notified when the workflow completes.

-- **Users**: Handles user information and integrates with the Approvals service by calling its approval workflow async endpoint, providing the details of the approval and a callback URI to be notified when the decision is made.
+- **Users** - Handles user information and integrates with the Approvals service by calling its approval workflow async endpoint, providing the details of the approval and a callback URI to be notified when the decision is made.
 It does *not* use DTasks.

 ## Workflow